CMSgov/bluebutton-site-static/_posts/2018-04-06-Welcome-to-the-Blue-Button-Blog.md

 ---
 **Welcome!** You have found the Blue Button 2.0 Blog.
 We hope you find the content useful.

-This is a place where The Blue Button team can post content, such as:
+This is a place where The Blue Button Team can post content, such as:

 - Code recipes
 - Links to sample applications